VaibhavGolam/weather_app/README.md

 # weather_app

-This was my first app that included API connectivity.
-I created it for learning purposes, but it is fully functional.
-I'm looking forward to learning new things in Flutter.
+This app allows you to type city names and retrieve their weather conditions using the OpenWeatherAPI.
+I created it for learning purposes, and it is fully functional.
+I'm eager to continue learning new things in Flutter